 Do Indians need a visa for Japan?

 Yes.
 Indian passport holders need a tourist visa for Japan.
 The good news is it's cheap (the government fee is just ₹510) and there's now an eVISA option for eligible travellers alongside the traditional sticker visa via VFS Global.
 The catch is documentation — Japan is thorough, and from 2026 wants three years of income-tax returns.
 Planning the trip?
-See our Japan travel guide, and estimate fees with the visa fee calculator.
+See our international travel guides, and estimate fees with the visa fee calculator.

 Fees: cheap visa, small service charges